bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 after a file changes (reloading).
 See [Eager Loading]() and [Reloading]() for more detail on those.
 We focus on how autoloading works here.

+There are two autoloaders: `main` and `once`.
+The `main` autoloader manages reloadable code, which is nearly everything you write, including all of `app`.
+The `once` autoloader's purpose is to manage code that is autoloaded but never reloaded.
+Both load code the same way, reloading vs. not is the only difference between them.

 Another question is: _which_ files are autoloaded?
 The Zeitwerk loaders manage the code in your application's autoload paths, which by default are all subdirectories of `app` directory.
 Zeitwerk loaders do _not_ manage the Ruby